 Overview of Gecko Care

 Geckos live 15 to 20 years.
 So unlike the humble hamster, your gecko is going to be around for a long time.
 If the gecko is a child's pet, this means their caregiver may grow up and leave home, so be sure you are happy with this level of commitment.
-The Spruce notes geckos can live alone or in groups, but with only one male per tank to prevent fighting.
+Geckos can live alone or in groups, but with only one male per tank to prevent fighting.
 Of course, only keep a male with females if you are prepared for the resulting eggs and hatchlings!

 Geckos are also nocturnal which means it's not essential to provide a UVB lamp (as it is for other reptiles.)
 However, geckos are cold-blooded and need the provision of a constant heat source.
-Geckos are insectivores and eat the likes of crickets, waxworms and mealworms dusted with a calcium supplement.
+Geckos are insectivores and eat the likes of crickets, waxworms, and mealworms dusted with a calcium supplement.
 They should have water provided, not so much to drink but to humidify the air.

 Geckos enjoy gentle handling and are sedate walkers rather than roadrunners, making them less likely to dart off and get lost.
 Be prepared for your gecko to shed his skin, which will make him look quite comical at times.
 The key to successful gecko parenting is taking care of the details, which makes the difference between a sickly gecko and a thriving one.